mui/mui-x/docs/src/pages/components/data-grid/pagination/pagination.md

 ## apiRef

-We exposed a set of methods that will let you achieve all the above features using the imperative apiRef.
+The Grid exposes a set of methods that will let you achieve all the above features using the imperative apiRef.

 > ⚠️ Only use this API when you have no alternatives.
-Always start from the declarative APIs the Grid exposes.
+Always start from the declarative API the Grid exposes.

+- `setPageSize`
+- `setPage`
+- `onPageChange`
+- `onPageSizeChange`

 Below is an example on how you can reset the page using the imperative `setPage` method.

 {{"demo": "pages/components/data-grid/pagination/ApiRefPaginationGrid.js"}}

+## Paginate > 100 rows ✨

+The `DataGrid` component can display up to 100 rows per page.
+The `XGrid` component removes this limitation, the following demo displays 200 rows per page:

+{{"demo": "pages/components/data-grid/pagination/200PaginationGrid.js"}}